 Answers to frequently asked general questions about precursors and in situ

-When biocidal products are notified, the concentration of the active substance has to be indicated in accordance with the ChemBiozidDV.
-What concentration has to be indicated for active substances produced in situ?
+ChemBiozidDV FAQ 20, When biocidal products are notified, the concentration of the active substance has to be indicated in accordance with §4 of ChemBiozidDV.
+What concentration has to be indicated for active substances generated in situ or for released active substances?

-For technical reasons, it is only possible to specify a concentration and not a concentration range when notifying a biocidal product of this kind.
-Therefore, please specify the minimum concentration of the active substance produced in g/kg that will be reached if the biocidal product is used in accordance with the instructions for its use.
+It is now possible to state the concentration range when notifying a biocidal product of this kind.
+Therefore, please specify the minimum and maximum concentration of the active substance generated that will be reached if the biocidal product is used in accordance with the instructions of use.

 Should the two components (to be used to produce an active substance at the site of application/in situ) be made available on the market as a bundle or in one package, they must be notified together as a biocidal product.